baymac/baymac.github.io/_posts/2019-06-01-the-commencement-of-coding-period.md

 }
 ```

-### Lesson
+### Caveats

-I implemented a large part of the code without testing it.
-I sent a pull request of almost 1200+ lines.
+I implemented a large part of the code without testing it and sent a pull request of almost 1200+ lines.
 This is a horrible style of coding.
 I sqaundered almost 3 entire days in search of one single bug.
 Trying all sorts of methods to see where it went wrong only to realise I missed an `@Extension` annotation over a `DescriptorImpl` method. :facepalms: It is a good idea to solve the problem in chunks, test it then implement the next part.
 This makes it easier to isolate bugs and also for mentors to review the code.
-It is a good idea to follow a Test Driven Development(TDD) to find bugs at the compile time itself.
+Henceforth, I will follow a Test Driven Development (TDD) to find bugs at the compile time itself.

+### Tools to aid development

+If you have tried `JShell` then you might already know how much handy it can be in writing Java codes.
+It lets you define simple functions and run.
+It can be great for debugging.
+If using IntelliJ, you will find it under `Tools` menu.
+It also requires JDK 9+.

+I started using Debugger for the first time and it actually helped me single out the bug in the code that caused me a lot of pain.
+A shout out to Justin, who actually introduced me to it.

 ### Work for this week

 1. Prepare presentation of last week's work
 2. Implement webhooks support, upgrade to latest gitlab-api-plugin
 3. Prepare documentation

+### Acknowledgements

+1. [LinuxSuRen](https://github.com/LinuxSuRen) (The originator of this project idea)
+2. [Marky](https://github.com/markyjackson-taulia) (The org admin who manages our project meetings to code reviews)
+3. [Joseph](https://github.com/casz) (The chief code reviewer)
+4. [Justin](https://github.com/justinharringa) (The mentor who helps with tech)
+5. [Jeff](https://github.com/jeffpearce) (The mentor who helps with detailed code reviews)
+6. [Oleg](https://github.com/oleg-nenashev) (The org admin who makes Jenkins feel like a family)
+7. [Greg](https://github.com/gmessner) (The creator of GitLab4J APIs)
+8. [Stephen](https://github.com/stephenc) (The backbone of all SCM related Plugins)

+Also thanks to people who have helped me Jesse, Robert, Matt, Ullrich, Martin, Gavin.